Faiza-D/Iris-Flower-Classification/README.md

 Explore the data (shape, class distribution, feature statistics).
 Visualize the data using Seaborn pairplots and scatterplots.
 Split the data into training and testing sets.
-Train a KNN classifier with hyperparameter tuning (default settings used in this example).
-Evaluate the model performance using accuracy, classification report, and confusion matrix.
+Train a KNN classifier with hyperparameter tuning Evaluate the model performance using accuracy, classification report, and confusion matrix.
 Run the Tkinter GUI for interactive prediction.
 Using the GUI